TinHMin/FS_Analysis/README.md

 Three different analyses were conducted to response each question consecetively as follow.

-## A. Explore disparities in access to food among U.S households
+## 1. Explore disparities in access to food among U.S households
 ### Data analysis method
 Descriptive analysis